-Free transport is made available for full-time learners who live 3 miles or more from their nearest secondary school or further education college site within Powys providing education for 16 - 19 year olds.
+Free transport is made available for full-time learners who live 3 miles or more from their nearest secondary school or nearest further education college site within Powys providing education for 16 - 19-year-olds.
 The nearest further education college site is defined as the nearest Powys site to the learner's ordinary place of residence.
-The authority will not provide transport for learners to attend out of county establishments providing education for 16 - 19 year olds.